Crossroads Hospice & Palliative Care Unique Patient Care Programs.

-Throughout history thousands of men and women have served in the United States armed forces, putting aside regard for themselves and leaving behind family and friends to defend our great nation and its ideals.
+Throughout history, countless men and women have served in the United States armed forces, putting aside regard for themselves and leaving behind family and friends to defend our great nation and its ideals.
 The Crossroads Hospice Veteran’s Recognition program recognizes the sacrifices these men and women have made and believe we owe a debt of gratitude for the security they have provided by defending our nation.

 To better care for these patients, the Crossroads Hospice staff and volunteers are educated and trained in caring for Veterans at the end of life and the effects of PTSD.

 Additionally, we have developed a Veteran Recognition Program to acknowledge our Veteran patients by providing a certificate and honorary presentation.
 In addition, our volunteers create Life Journals of their experiences to share with their families.

 The goal at Crossroads Hospice is to provide the highest quality of life for our patients while supporting family members.
 Experience has taught us there are a few things most people want at the end of life:

 - To pass down their life experiences and beliefs

 As a way to fulfill these desires, Crossroads helps patients create a Life Journal to pass on their experiences and advice.
 Learn more.

 Bi-lingual employees are specially trained to work with patients to develop unique care plans by incorporating cultural and other needs of the patient and family.
 Good communication is an important aspect of hospice patient care, so we are able to communicate in a manner that is most comfortable for everyone.
 We also provide our literature and critical documentation in Spanish, Vietnamese and Korean.